 Take a Class

-We hold beekeeping classes in January/February and May/June each year.
+We hold beekeeping classes in January/February and June/July each year.

 Winter is the perfect time to prepare for the coming beekeeping season.
 Our Winter class lasts all day and gives a beginning beekeeper the information needed to start up in the spring.

-Winter one day classes will be held at the Jane Addams Hull House Museum in Chicago from 10 AM to 3 PM.
+Winter one day classes will be held at the Cards Against Humanity Offices in Chicago from 10 AM to 3 PM.
 Lunch is potluck.
 Students will get further details after they sign up.